amirongit/notecode/temporal-101-python.md

 # Modifying An Existing Workflow
 ## Making Changes To A Workflow
 - backwards compatibility is important consideration in workflow definitions
-- when workflows fail, their state is reconstructed within the current version
+- when workflows fail, their state is reconstructed within current version
 ### Input Parameters & Return Values
 - number of parameters should not be changed
-- dataclasses are suitable options because the enable addition of optional arguments without changing types of workflow argument
+- dataclasses are suitable options because they enable adding optional arguments without changing types of arguments of workflows
 ### [Determinism](https://docs.temporal.io/workflow-definition#deterministic-constraints)
-- workflows must produce the same output given the same input
-- workflows must perform the same steps (including invocation of other workflows) given the same input
+- given same input, workflows must produce same output & perform same steps (including invocation of other workflows)
 - this implies that workflow definitions should not perform I/O bound tasks directly (?)
 ### Versioning
 - SDK feature which enables changing workflow definitions non deterministically
-- enables new executions to use the latest workflow definition while older executions will be using the older one(s)
+- enables new executions to use latest workflow definition while older executions will be using older one(s)
 ## Restarting The Worker Process
 - required for new changes to take effect
 # [Workflow Sandbox](https://github.com/temporalio/sdk-python?tab=readme-ov-file#workflow-sandbox)